saturn77/CythonBootstrap/README.md

 This presentation is captured in an IPython / Jupyter Notebook for ease of use in working with the demos.

-The complete presentation can be quickly viewed at:

 This is the [Cython Bootstrap Presentation in Markdown](CythonBootstrap.md).